Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

 The last remaining Batger’s product, Chinese Figs, was discontinued around the year 2000.

-In 2002 the Needlers business was acquired by Ashbury Confectionery of Corby, which continues to trade.
+The Needlers business was acquired by Ashbury Confectionery of Corby in 2002.

 Tate & Lyle is the largest sugar business in Europe.
 Henry Tate built his fortune by popularising the sugar cube In Britain, and later established the Tate Gallery in London.